openaps/docs/docs/Setup/rpi.md

 ## Setup Password-less Login [optional]

 ### Windows

+If you don't already have an SSH key, follow [this guide](https://help.github.com/articles/generating-ssh-keys/) from GitHub to create one.

+Create a .ssh directory on the Pi: run `mkdir .ssh`

-Secure your RPi2.
-Log out by executing
+Log out by typing `exit`

-`exit`

 and copy your public SSH key into your RPi2 by entering

 `ssh-copy-id pi@raspberrypi.local`

 Now you should be able to log in without a password.
-Repeat `step 4` and try to SSH into the RPi2 without a password.
+Try to SSH into the RPi2 again, this time without a password.

-*Don't have an SSH key?* Follow [this guide](https://help.github.com/articles/generating-ssh-keys/) from GitHub to obtain one.

 ### Mac and Linux
-First `ssh-keygen` (keep hitting enter to accept all the defaults)
+If you don't already have an ssh key, then on your local computer ( *not* on the Pi ), by running `ssh-keygen` (keep hitting enter to accept all the defaults)

+Next create a .ssh directory on the Pi: `ssh pi@raspberrypi.local`, enter your password, and run `mkdir .ssh`

-Next  `scp ~/.ssh/id_rsa.pub pi@raspberrypi.local:~/.ssh/authorized_keys`
+Next copy your public key to the Pi: `scp ~/.ssh/id_rsa.pub pi@raspberrypi.local:~/.ssh/authorized_keys`

-Finally `ssh pi@raspberrypi.local`
+Finally `ssh pi@raspberrypi.local` to make sure you can log in without a password.

-### All Systems
+### Disabling password login [optional]
-Since we have no password, we need to disable password login.
-Open the `sshd_config` file in nano text editor as follows
+To secure the Pi, you should either set a password (using `sudo raspi-config` above, or with `sudo passwd`), or disable password login completely.
+If you want to disable password login (so you can only log in with your ssh key), open the `sshd_config` file in nano text editor on the Pi as follows

 `sudo nano /etc/ssh/sshd_config`